finefin/RemoteReboot/README.md

-This is meant to remotely shut down or reboot Hintpad-MiniPCs, but it can be generally used for that purpose.
-Make sure your ports are blocked from outside your network or use a tunnel as this approach isn't the most secure one.
+This is a little helper to remotely shutdown or reboot our Hintpad-MiniPCs, but it can be generally used for that purpose and is not particularly bound to the Hintpad project.
+Just make sure your ports are blocked from outside your network or use a tunnel, as this approach isn't the most secure one.

 ## INSTALL